endofcake/bash_labs/lab_2/README.md

 There are several main files that are used to configure shell on a system:

 * system-wide configuration files `bash.bashrc` (or simply `bashrc`) and `profile`, which can be found in `/etc/` folder (on Windows it's located inside Git installation directory, such as `C:\Program Files\Git\etc`)
-* user-specific dotfiles `bashrc` and `.bash_profile` or `.profile`, which are located in the user's home folder.
+* user-specific dotfiles `bashrc` and `.bash_profile` or `.profile`, which are located in the user's home folder (they are covered in [Lab 3](../lab_3/)).

-The exact rules how all those files interact are [somewhat complicated](https://stackoverflow.com/questions/415403/whats-the-difference-between-bashrc-bash-profile-and-environment), so to avoid any surprises and understand in which order they run it can be useful to add logging commands at the start of each file.

 Another file that affects user experience of working with command line is `.inputrc` (and its system-wide `/etc/inputrc` counterpart).
 This is the configuration file of Readline — a library which provides line-editing and history capabilities for many command-line utilities, including bash.

-## Some useful default Readling hotkeys
+## Some useful default Readline hotkeys

+I really can't stress enough how useful these hotkeys are in the everyday work.
+Take some time to remember them.

 * `Tab` – autocomplete
 * `Ctrl + l` – clear the screen